The Business of Kenpo Karate

 The "close" however, was not the secret to our success.
 Hal Bowen had drilled into all of us that anyone could close if the student was prepared and really wanted to learn Kenpo.
 All the closer had to do was budget the students training program.
 What was revolutionary about the new program was private lessons for every student.
-Al Tracy coined the Tracy moto: "Private Lessons at Group Rates", and not only did the students flock to Tracy's but they stayed.
+Al Tracy coined the Tracy moto: "Private Lessons at Group Rates", (the attraction) and not only did the students flock to Tracy's but they stayed.

 CoPar on the other hand was a financial disaster for Ed.
-Not only didn't the schools ever make money, but they put Ed deeply in debt and sullied his reputation.
+Not only didn't the schools never make money, but they put Ed deeply in debt and sullied his reputation.
 To dig his way out, Ed went into business with his Mormon friends who took his money and ran.
 He started a martial arts magazine and his partners took the money and ran.

 Kenpo for Self-Defense - Tai Chi for Life